 These decisions for faculty will be made by the Provost in consultation with HR.
 All authorizations for faculty must come from the Provost.

-- Check the CDC list of conditions that they recognize as warranting such accommodations
+- Check the CDC list of conditions recognized as warranting such accommodations

 - If your concerns are not covered by CDC guidance, you may still submit a request to email@example.com and firstname.lastname@example.org for consideration.

 We will respond as generously and as promptly as possible.

 Flexibility in instructional delivery is necessary to accommodate both student and faculty needs.
 Faculty should prepare for courses to be delivered both on campus and online to ensure that learning will continue for all students regardless of the students’ ability to be in the classroom in person.
 Disruptions to course participation and/or assignment completion related to COVID-19 will be recognized as circumstances for which absences are excused.